parevalo/tstools-online/installation.md

 You should see the metadata for an image.
 To exit the python session hit Ctrl+d in your keyboard or type exit().

-# Step 7: Run the notebook
+# Step 6: Run the notebook

-Start a jupyter notebook (or lab) and open the notebook you need
+Start a jupyter notebook (or lab):

 `jupyter notebook`

 Once open, click on `ts_explorer.ipynb`.
 Then click Cell > Run all.
 If you enabled appmode, you can just click on the "App Mode" button.
+Once you're done, you can close the browser window and the terminal window were you typed all the commands.

+# TO RUN THE NOTEBOOK AGAIN:

+If you want to re-run the notebook at another time, you don't need to re-run the installation steps (1 to 6).
+You will only need to:

+- Open a new terminal (macOS, linux) or the Anaconda prompt (Windows)
+- Activate the conda environment: `conda activate tst_online`
+- cd to the repository folder (the tstools-online folder)
+- Start a jupyter notebook: `jupyter notebook`